 To ensure credibility of qualifications from the VET sector, training providers must meet the requirements of the AQF Qualifications Issuance Policy, which states that issued qualifications and statements of attainment can be revoked under the terms of the issuing organisation’s policy.

-Training providers must have controls in place to ensure qualifications, statements of attainment and records of results are not issued unless the learner has completed all requirements.
-This means in some cases, a training provider may seek to revoke a qualification where a learner has not completed all the requirements.
+Training providers must have controls in place to ensure qualifications, statements of attainment and records of results are not issued unless the student has completed all requirements.
+This means in some cases, a training provider may seek to revoke a qualification where a student has not completed all the requirements.

 Students who have already graduated may be asked to undertake ‘gap training’ or ‘gap assessment’ by their former RTO.